g-adopt/g-adopt.github.io/docs/index.md

 2. **Glacial Isostatic Adjustment (GIA)**, the ongoing response of Earth's surface and sea level to changes in ice and water loading as Earth moves into and out of periods of glaciation — in conjunction with the [Australian Centre for Excellence in Antarctic Science](https://antarctic.org.au/);
 3. **Groundwater**, focussing on predicting the evolution of water storage in Australia — in conjunction with the [ANU Institute for Water Futures](https://waterfutures.anu.edu.au/).

-Over time, the webpage will be updated to include [tutorials](tutorials.md) and information on [benchmark](benchmarks.md) configurations in each of these geoscientific domain.

 ---

 <figure markdown>